dfrojas/dfrojas.github.io/_posts/2024-22-11-integrating-Rust-and-SwiftUI.md

 ### Finally...

 Open Water is not intended to be a full dive log, it's just my hobby project to learn Rust and systems performance.
-So, for now, I'm very happy with the results of integrating Rust with a native macOS app.
-Still I have a lot of questions about the best practices for this approach.
+So, for now, I'm happy with the results of integrating Rust with a native macOS app.
+Still, I have many questions about the best practices for this approach.
 In the future, I'd like to explore:

 * Expose more complex data structures sending real [UDDF logs](https://wrobell.dcmod.org/uddf/){:target="_blank"} information from Rust to Swift and render graphics as air consumption and maps.
 * Windows isolation using cgroups to learn how to share the CPU and memory between processes.